-- (1) Issuance of 1,000,000 shares of common stock of the Company; - (2) A royalty of \$1.00 per kilogram of lithium products manufactured and sold, payable quarterly; - (3) A royalty of \$.10 per kilogram of excess products manufactured and sold, payable quarterly; - (4) Issuance of an additional 2,000,000 shares of common stock of the Company to the licensor which are restricted and subject to forfeiture if there has not been at least \$1,000,000 in total commercial sales of licensed products within three years ("Threshold"); - (5) Grant of options to purchase up to a total of 19% (inclusive of previously issued shares) of the issued and outstanding shares of the Company upon the issuance of any additional shares after the date of the License.
+- (1) issued 1,000,000 shares of common stock of the Company; - (2) issued an additional 2,000,000 shares of common stock of the Company, which are restricted and subject to forfeiture if there has not been at least \$1,000,000 in total commercial sales of licensed products within three years (Threshold); - (3) will pay royalties of \$1.00, per kilogram, of lithium products manufactured and sold, payable quarterly; - (4) will pay royalties of \$.10, per kilogram, of excess products manufactured and sold, payable quarterly; - (5) will grant options to purchase up to a total of 19% (inclusive of previously issued shares) of the issued and outstanding shares of the Company upon the issuance of any additional shares after the date of the License.
 These options are exercisable at the same prices as the shares sold or values received for five years from each grant date.
 These grants are only issuable if the Threshold is met.